KennethChiu123/scraper/README.md

 # is only going to be used as a third party tool for sales or some other team
 # or rds if these scraped links are going to be used elsewhere in the tech stack.

+# places to improve

+1. clean up the page source and to extract only visible text, and remove any extra characters.